Controlling charge density order in 2H-TaSe$_{2}$ using a van Hove singularity: Discussion

 In the theoretical plots in the bottom row of Fig.~\ref{fig:comparison}, we have deliberately shown the intensity for the states above the Fermi level, to illustrate the evolution of the gaps in the outer and inner bands for different $k$-space cuts.
 Crucially, the trend of a gap at the Fermi level appearing first in the inner band, followed by a gap in the outer band, is preserved.
 In the inner band, this is due to a band gap moving down in energy as the direction of the cut moves from $\vect{K}\!-\!\vect{M}$ to $\vect{K}\!-\!\vect{\Gamma}$.
 In the outer band, the gap appears due to the coupling of the saddle points with each other and is hence maximised along the $\vect{K}\!-\!\vect{\Gamma}$ direction which passes through a saddle point.
 With the help of an effective model of coupled saddle points, (see Appendix~\ref{sec:LT}), this maximum gap can be estimated as $\sim 3\gaptwo$, with $\gaptwo$ the intraband CDW gap parameter.
-We note that the agreement between the experiment and theoretically calculated spectral function suggests that effects related to the polarization of the incoming light or matrix element effects \cite{kurtz_jpcm_2007, damascelli_rmp_2003} do not play any role in our observations.
+While the data presented here were obtained using photons with linear horizontal polarization, we have performed measurements using linear vertical polarization as well (we present a comparison of the two in the SM \cite{supplement}).
+The agreement between the two polarizations and the theoretically calculated spectral function suggests that effects related to the polarization of the incoming light or matrix element effect \cite{kurtz_jpcm_2007, damascelli_rmp_2003} do not play any role in our observations.
 Also, we do not observe any novel band-like features in our spectra expected if the modifications of the dispersion are due to ordering of potassium on the surface of TaSe$_{2}$ (see \cite{supplement} for an additional discussion of potassium deposition).